pgorod/pgorod.github.io/_pages/PowerReplacer.md

 This add-on is a bomb that multiplies SuiteCRM's usefulness, saves employees' time while increasing productivity and sales.

+### For End-Users or for Developers?

+This all sounds very powerful, and it's not drag-and-drop.
+You need to write a Template text with some codes to handle the transformations described above.

+So yeah, this might not be every end-users cup of tea... maybe some technical help might be needed for the more complex templates.
+And yes, they can get complex.

+But still, this will be well within the reach of _many_ end-users, who will definitely be able to learn their template syntax and make their own, or make adjustments to existing ones.
+Every team out there should have at least one or two people that can do this sort of work, and that others can ask for help.

+In fact, what some end-users will love about this is that it frees them from the developers.
+They will be able to get their work done, and adjust their CRM processes, without having to go through all the hierarchy and budgeting and delays of getting developers to do something for them.

 ### Demo video

 Coming up soon.